 Title: My feet and diabetes

 Summary: This translated video explains the importance of foot care for individuals living with diabetes.

 Title: Nocturia - going to the toilet at night

-Title: Physical activity
+Title: Physical activity and type 1 diabetes

-Title: Physical activity and diabetes
+Title: Physical activity fact sheet

-Title: Pregnancy and Diabetes
+Title: Pregnancy and diabetes

-Title: Prevent type 2 diabetes (A4 handout)
+Title: Prevent type 2 diabetes (What is type 2 Diabetes?)